sumeetpalsingh/R_course/README.md

 Once you LogIn, you should see the Workspace for the project opening up on your browser. **Note that this is a temporary project and not permanently imported into your Cloud workspace**.
 To import the project into your personal workspace, click on 'Save a Permanent Copy' button in the top panel.

+The RStudio Cloud has same folder structure as the GitHub directory and can be used to locate files and images.

 ![RStudioCloud](https://github.com/sumeetpalsingh/R_course/blob/master/images/RStudioCloud.png)